JcBonassin/weather_today/README.md

 - Check the current weather and Forecast for the next 5 days at any city you name in the world plus a link to the city location on Google Maps.
 It only works with city names.

 -  It gives you 3 unit system to choose from:
-  - default (temperatures in Kelvin)
+  - Default (temperatures in Kelvin)
-  - metric (temperatures in Celsius)
+  - Metric (temperatures in Celsius)
-  - imperial (temperatures in Fahrenheit)
+  - Imperial (temperatures in Fahrenheit)

 - Read and open in your browser the latest world headlines from BBC News.
 - Gives you a funny quote according to weather conditions cortesy of the [AUTHENTIC WEATHER APP](https://github.com/reduxd/authentic-ubersicht).